asukiaaa/gerber_to_order/README.md

 ```

 For Linux.
-(Maybe version name of 6.0 will change by versino of KiCad which you use.)
+(Maybe version name of 6.0 will change by the version of KiCad which you use.)
 ```
 mkdir -p ~/.local/share/kicad/6.0/scripting/plugins
 cd ~/.local/share/kicad/6.0/scripting/plugins